 If you don’t want you’re stove to go cold immediately after the fire is out, you need to store some of the heat from combustion.
-A stove’s ability to capture and store excess heat for gradual release later, to a large extent, is governed by the materials used.
+A wood-burning heater's ability to capture and store excess heat for gradual release later, to a large extent, is governed by the materials used.
 There are several important physical properties that govern a material’s ability to absorb the intense excess heat from burning wood.

 Heat Storage Capacity